Jahfry/SteamOS/fallout4/install.md

     `./install.sh`
   * Select 'Fallout 4' and click 'OK'
   * When install is done, Mod Organizer 2 should open when you "Play" Fallout 4 from Steam
-    * Go ahead and run MO2 by clicking "Play"
+    * Go ahead and run MO2 by clicking "Play" (on Fallout 4 in your Steam Library)
     * If you've never used MO2 you can try going through the tutorial, but, it was a bit of a mess for me so I just learned as I went along
     * You can accept most defaults during the setup wizard.
       * Choose "Global Instance" when choosing between Global and Portable (Portable probably works, just not how I did things)